Skip to content

 Genre Catalog Examples

-Like any Talent, an Odd Talent is improved through Foci, specific concentrations within the broader tradition that shape how the practitioner works and what they do most effectively.
+Like any Talent, an Odd Talent can be improved through Foci, specific concentrations within the broader tradition that shape how the practitioner works and what they do most effectively.

 Genre Catalogs assign the Focus terminology that fits the tradition's flavor and cultural logic.
 The term used has no mechanical weight; it is a naming convention that locates the Focus within the setting's fictional frame.